 Assessment is vital as it provides valuable insights into student progress, informs instructional decisions, and ensures academic standards are met.
-In 2022-23, USask adopted an updated set of principles about how we try to assess students based on recommendations from the Teaching and Learning Academic Resources Committee (TLARC), and began the process of reviewing Academic Courses Policy accordingly.
+In 2022-23, USask adopted an updated set of Assessment Principles about how we try to assess students based on recommendations from the Teaching and Learning Academic Resources Committee (TLARC), and began the process of reviewing Academic Courses Policy accordingly.

 The Assessment Principles